qir-alliance/pyqir/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to PyQIR!
+Thank you for your interest in contributing to iqm_pyqir!

-There are many ways in which you can contribute to PyQIR, whether by contributing a feature or by engaging in discussions; we value contributions in all shapes and sizes!
+There are many ways in which you can contribute to iqm_pyqir, whether by contributing a feature or by engaging in discussions; we value contributions in all shapes and sizes!
 The following sections may give some ideas for how you can get involved.